 For advice on how to fit study abroad classes into your academic plan, see your major advisor, Rosalind Christian.
 Summer is the easiest fit but, with planning, Fall quarter junior year will work too.

-For a full list of Engineering options, see UC Davis or UCEAP.
+For a list of Engineering options, see UC Davis BME or UCEAP Engineering.
 Selected BME options below.

 Fall Quarter options